ChrisZeThird/ATE-Python-Code/Datas treatment/README.md

 The Numpy arrays can be found as well.

-For some reason, the label are not showing on the graphs, so :
+Lastly, for some reason, some labels are not showing on the graph, so :
   - xlabel : Wavelength (nm)
   - ylabel : Light intensity